-God has manifested His great love to the world by sending His Son Jesus Christ to redeem mankind from sin.
+God the Father has manifested His great love to the world by sending His Son Jesus Christ to redeem mankind from sin.
 The fullness of God's love is revealed in the sacrifice of His only begotten Son, Who willingly gave Himself for the salvation of every human being.
-But we as individuals must personally choose to accept salvation by repenting and believing: "For God so loved the world that He gave His only begotten Son, so that everyone who believes in Him may not perish, but may have everlasting life" (John 3:16).
+But we as individuals must personally choose to accept salvation by repenting and believing, as the apostle John writes: "For God so loved the world that He gave His only begotten Son, so that everyone who believes in Him may not perish, but may have everlasting life" (John 3:16).